jimbrake/cpu_soft_cores/README.md

 Have added columns for: Vendor CPR results (AILX col W), SOC designs (Y/N, col Z) and address modes (col AK).
 Column X is moved to column O, gives DFF count.

 The PDF spreadsheets are available through the Downloads window.
+Have recently added the Excel spreadsheet as cut and paste from the PDF version no longer works.

 The latest updates include web-links (col D and AQ) and author (col G) where available, old designs in particular have dead web-links.
 Current process is to compile, place & route into Xilinx Zynq Ultrascale+ or Altera-Intel Arria-2.
 Am making a modest amount of effort editing each design to get a successful CPR.
 Am at this time not attempting to CPR designs that are other than VHDL, Verilog or System Verilog.